renovatebot/renovate/docs/usage/java.md

 - Android projects that require extra configuration to run (e.g. setting the Android SDK)
 - Gradle versions prior to version 5.0.

-### Custom registry support, and authentication

-The manager for Gradle makes use of the `maven` datasource.
-Renovate can be configured to access additional repositories and access repositories authenticated, see below.

-Unless using `deepExtract`, Renovate does not make use of authentication credentials available to Gradle.

 ## Gradle Wrapper

 Renovate can update the [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) of a project.